Patriotism

 Patriotism is the feeling of love, devotion, and a sense of attachment to one's country or state.
 This attachment can be a combination of different feelings for things such as the language of one's homeland, and its ethnic, cultural, political, or historical aspects.
-It may encompass a set of concepts closely related to nationalism, mostly civic nationalism and sometimes cultural nationalism.
+It may encompass a set of concepts closely related to nationalism, mostly civic nationalism and sometimes cultural nationalism or state nationalism.

 Terminology and usage

 An excess of patriotism is called chauvinism; another related term is jingoism.

 The English word "patriot" derived from "compatriot", in the 1590s, from Middle French patriote in the 15th century.
-The French word's compatriote and patriote originated directly from Late Latin patriota "fellow-countryman" in the 6th century.
+The French words compatriote and patriote originated directly from Late Latin patriota "fellow-countryman" in the 6th century.
 From Greek patriotes "fellow countryman", from patrios "of one's fathers", patris "fatherland".
 The term patriot was "applied to barbarians who were perceived to be either uncivilized or primitive and who had only a common Patris or fatherland."
 The original European meaning of patriots applied to anyone who was a fellow countryman regardless of the socio-economic status.

-The use of patriotism and nationalism originally shared a similar meaning in the 19th century, but their use and connotation gradually grew apart.
-The Merriam-Webster defines patriotism as "love for or devotion to one’s country", whereas nationalism is defined as "loyalty and devotion to a nation".
+Patriotism and nationalism originally shared a similar meaning in the 19th century, but their meanings and connotations gradually diverged.
+The Merriam-Webster defines patriotism as "love for or devotion to one's country".
+In contrast, nationalism is defined as "loyalty and devotion to a nation".
 Today, nationalism has gained a more negative connotation.
 In contrast, patriotism is used to refer to genuine pride in one's nation, recognizing both its merits and flaws.
 A similar distinction between the terms was also upheld by George Orwell, whose essay Notes on Nationalism, distinguished patriotism from the related concept of nationalism:

 By 'patriotism' I mean devotion to a particular place and a particular way of life, which one believes to be the best in the world but has no wish to force upon other people.
 Patriotism is of its nature defensive, both militarily and culturally.
 Nationalism, on the other hand, is inseparable from the desire for power.
 The abiding purpose of every nationalist is to secure more power and more prestige, not for himself but for the nation or other unit in which he has chosen to sink his own individuality.